kyle-richardson/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  authenticate users and allow certain accessibility of endpoints and their data when logged in vs not.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  encrypts passwords using one of many alogorithms, along with lots of key derivation functions to create the password, then a salt to decode the password and key.

 - [ ] What does bcrypt do to slow down attackers?

+  encryption in any form helps create a unique, randomized, long password that cannot be easily guessed by algorithms. the decipher salt and algorithm functions make it so theoretically only the bcrypt itself can decode the password.

 - [ ] What are the three parts of the JSON Web Token?

+  header, payload, signature

 ## Minimum Viable Product